tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 Humans are great at generalizing from examples, so even a single code sample makes an API easier to learn.

-### DO use square brackets in doc comments to refer to in-scope identifiers
+### DO use square brackets in doc comments to refer to in-scope identifiers {:#do-use-square-brackets-in-doc-comments-to-refer-to-in-scope-identifiers}

 {% render 'linter-rule-mention.md', rules:'comment_references' %}